MystenLabs/sui/external-crates/move/documentation/book/src/references.md

 structs.

 One could imagine a fancier, more expressive, type system that would allow references to be stored in structs.
-We could perhaps allow references inside of structs that do not have the `store` [ability](./abilities.md), but the core difficulty is that Move has a fairly complex system for tracking static reference safety.
+We could allow references inside of structs that do not have the `store` [ability](./abilities.md), but the core difficulty is that Move has a fairly complex system for tracking static reference safety.
 This aspect of the type system would also have to be extended to support storing references inside of structs.
 In short, Move's reference safety system